larpchronicles/rules/rules-topics/16_life-and-death.md

 Most people and creatures have a regular metabolism.
 Characters with "no metabolism" or "undead metabolism" are affected by some game effects differently.

 ### No Metabolism
+- Crumble at 0 Body
 - Immune to Toxin
-- Immune to Berserk, Command: Confuse, Death, Drain, First Aid, Heal Wounds, Infect, Life, Sleep, Stun, Waylay
+- Immune to Berserk, Command: Confuse, Death, Boon of Nature, Drain, First Aid, Heal Wounds, Hearthstone, Infect, Life, Regenerate, Revive, Revivify, Sleep, Stun, Vampiric Touch, Waylay

-- Crumble at 0 Body
+> _Generally, a creature that has no metabolism cannot be healed by typical means, but will have an alternate method of being healed.
+For instance, a Fire Elemental would be immune to standard healing effects, but could be healed by Flame._

 ### Undead Metabolism